 5. Include Omega-3 Fatty Acids In Your Meals

-Eat more omega-3 fatty acids to balance out excessive omega-6 fatty acids as high levels of omega-6 have been linked with the risk of kidney stones.
+If you’re still looking for how to flush your kidneys, just eat more omega-3 fatty acids to balance out excessive omega-6 fatty acids.
+This is because high levels of omega-6 have been linked with the risk of kidney stones.
 Besides, omega-3s may also lower your risk of passing protein through urine, a condition known as proteinuria.
 The two most important omega 3-s are docosahexaenoic acid or DHA and eicosapentaenoic acid or EPA.
 You can take a high-quality fish oil supplement or include fatty fish like salmon, albacore tuna, anchovies, and mackerel.
 Flax seeds and oysters are other good sources of omega-3s (17), (18).

 6. Eat Watermelons And Pomegranates

 Watermelons contain plenty of water, fibers, and amazing nutrients that may protect your kidneys from damage.
-For instance, lycopene, a compound in watermelons, was shown to lower inflammation in rats with existing kidney damage.
+For instance, lycopenei X A color pigment that gives red and pink colors to fruits and vegetables and helps prevent cell damage and improve kidney function. , a compound in watermelons, was shown to lower inflammation in rats with existing kidney damage.
 Watermelons may also help to balance the levels of phosphate, oxalate, citrate, and calcium in your body (19), (20).

 Similarly, pomegranate, a potassium-rich fruit, can be a beneficial fruit to add to a kidney cleanse diet.
 Potassium may reduce the risk of kidney stones and help to flush out toxins and waste from the kidneys (17).